 - For a continual crop, sow every 14 days.

 When seedlings emerge, the first leaf or pair of leaves to show are the cotyledons, which can look very different from the leaves that follow, called "true" leaves.
-Microgreens are ready to harvest in about 7 to 14 days after sowing, when they have cotyledons, and baby greens are ready in about 20 days, when they have true leaves at 2"–4".
+Microgreens are ready to harvest in about 7 to 14 days after sowing, when they have cotyledons, and some true leaves depending on preference.
+Baby greens are ready in about 20 days, when they have true leaves at 2"–4".
 Once cut, microgreens will not regrow, although if some leaves are left intact on baby greens you may see regrowth.
 Cool growing temperatures (below 65°F) may slow germination and growth.
-Harvest by cutting just above the soil line.
+Harvest with clean scissors or snips cutting just above the soil line or leave some baby green leaves intact for regrowth.
 Rinse and use, or store dry micro- and baby greens in the refrigerator in a sealed container.
 See individual seed packets for more information about growing and using each variety.